How Long does Suboxone Block Opiates?

 What are the side effects of Naloxone?

 Long-term use of Naloxone can be problematic for opiate addiction.
 It is designed to be a part of a medically assisted detox.
-Some side effects can include chest problems, breathing problems, sweating, nausea or vomiting, and headache amongst others.
+Some side effects can include chest problems, breathing problems, sweating, nausea or vomiting, and headache among others.

 What are the side effects of Buprenorphine?